prushh/movie-lens-mlp/README.md

 options:
-  -h, --help            show this help message and exit -e, --easy            demo purpose, use only one random configuration for hyperparams -b, --best            use the best training configuration
+  -h, --help            show this help message and exit -r, --random          demo purpose, use only one random configuration for hyperparams -b, --best            use the best training configuration
 ```